jwpinnington/APL_psa/README.md

 #### <a name="inputs_1">
 Background documentation: Model the existing actors that suport the objective; people, processes and technologies.
 From this we can begin to determine the [stakeholders](#inputs_3), actors ( process and technologies ).
 The goals of the objective.
 SMART: Specific, Measurable, Action-oriented, Realistic and Timely.

-*'Adzic, Gojko.
-Impact Mapping: Making a big impact with software products and projects .
-Provoking Thoughts.'*

 #### <a name="inputs_2">
 Solution vision document: this is a fleshing out of the given strategy.